BurguerJohn/global_perceptual_similarity_loss/README.md

 First, I took the DinoV2 model and trained a new "head layer" for it.
 Instead of accepting RGB images, I trained it to accept the Latent Space of Stable Diffusion 1.5.

 After that, all I needed to do was fine-tune an existing model of Stable Diffusion 1.5.

+If you like to test training Stable Diffusion 1.5, first download the pre-trained headers for Dino here: [Link](https://drive.google.com/drive/folders/1qcSn9LFIJHeUedPXRAu5DOj5l2Ywxxcn?usp=sharing)
+After that look at the *ExampleWithDinoLatentSpace.py* script.

 ### Example Images:

 ### What can be improved for Diffusion Loss: